stader-labs/ethx/INTEGRATION.md

 ### 4. Claim ETH

-Once the withdraw request is finalized, ETH can be withdrawn back to wallet.
-This step marks the end of ETHx redemption.
+Call the claim function to receive the ETH to the receiver address after the withdrawRequest is finalized.
+This step marks the end of ETH redemption.

 ```SOLIDITY